rmfaheem/vimbo/README.md

 `vimbo` is intentionally read-only and static: it does not attempt to interact with your Vim session, just to provide an always-available reference.
 Contributions of additional cheatsheet entries and refinements are welcome.

+### Disclaimer

+This app was entirely vibe-coded.
+I have modified at most a handful of lines.